dandi/handbook/docs/40_development.md

 Netlify account used for this purpose; in order to get access to that account, speak to @satra.

+## Logging

+### Sentry

+Sentry is used for error tracking main deployment.
+To access Sentry, login to https://dandiarchive.sentry.io .

+### Heroku & Papertrail

+`dandi-api` and `dandi-api-staging` apps have Papertrail add-on configured to capture logs.
+To access papertrail login to [Heroku dashboard](https://dashboard.heroku.com), proceed to the corresponding app and click on "Papertrail" add-on.

+CRON job on `drogon` server backups Papertrail logs as .csv files hourly at `/mnt/backup/dandi/papertrail-logs/{app}`.
+Moreover, `heroku logs` processes per app dump logs to `/mnt/backup/dandi/heroku-logs/{app}` directory.

 ## Code Hosting

 All code repositories are hosted on GitHub.
 The easiest way to contribute is to